 How to Limit Exposure to Constructive Dismissal Claims

 There are a number of things that companies can do to reduce the risk of a successful constructive dismissal claim.
-The strategies vary according to the circumstances that lead to the constructive dismissal.
 The most common events giving rise to constructive dismissal claims are demotions or changes in duties; reductions in compensation; and hostile work environments.

 Here are some suggestions for strategies that will reduce the likelihood of an employee succeeding with a constructive dismissal claim: